 Remember the definitions: the group is defined by the multiplication table (relation of the elements) and not by any individual property of the elements.

-The same group can also be represented for example by:
+The same group can be also represented by:

-- operators (e.g. symmetry operation \rightarrow symmetry groups)
+- operators (e.g. symmetry operation symmetry groups)

-- permutations (permutational groups)
+- permutations (permutation groups)

 - ...

 - matrices (matrix representation)

 Assume a group with the following multiplication table: